apache/pekko/docs/src/main/paradox/coordinated-shutdown.md

 ```

 If you have application specific JVM shutdown hooks it's recommended that you register them via the
-`CoordinatedShutdown` so that they are running before Akka internal shutdown hooks, e.g.
+`CoordinatedShutdown` so that they are running before Pekko internal shutdown hooks, e.g.
-those shutting down Akka Remoting (Artery).
+those shutting down Pekko Remoting (Artery).

 Scala
 :  @@snip [snip](/docs/src/test/scala/docs/actor/typed/CoordinatedActorShutdownSpec.scala) { #coordinated-shutdown-jvm-hook }